-The Awendaw McClellanville Fire District provides fire and life safety services including: Medical First Responder, Rural Search & Rescue, Auto Extrication, Wildland Fire Suppression, Fire Inspection and Public Fire Education services to the citizens of the unincorporated areas of Charleston County north of Mount Pleasant.
-Serving 365 square miles with a suburban/rural interface, federal forest land and coastal areas, the Fire Department's direct service area includes the Awendaw area, Boone Hall, McClellanville, South Santee, and Germantown area and the towns of Awendaw and McClellanville.
+The Charleston County Division of Fire provides fire and life safety services including Medical First Responder, Rural Search & Rescue, Auto Extrication, Wildland Fire Suppression, Fire Inspection, and Public Fire Education services to the citizens of the unincorporated areas of Charleston County north of Mount Pleasant in The Awendaw McClellanville Consolidated Fire District.
+Serving 365 square miles with a suburban/rural interface, federal forest land, and coastal areas, the Fire Department's direct service area includes a total of 8 communities.

 Services are provided by both career and volunteer members who operate out of seven station locations.
-All stations are under the command of a Battalion Chief and are divided into three working shifts (A, B and C).
+All stations are under the command of a Battalion Chief and are divided into three working shifts (A, B, and C).
 The department works a 48-96 work schedule.
-One of the few in the state that has this schedule.
 All career fire personnel are Charleston County employees.

 The Fire Chief reports directly to the Charleston County Public Safety Deputy Administrator.
-The Battalion Chief reports directly to the Fire Chief, and duties include emergency response and incident command, the direction of training, and the daily supervision and direction of the station Lieutenants and Firefighters.
+The Fire Chief is assisted by the Deputy Chief of Operations and Assistant Chief of Administration.
+The Battalion Chief reports directly to the Deputy Chief, and duties include emergency response and incident command, the direction of training, and the daily supervision and direction of the station Captains, Engineers, and Firefighters.

-The Awendaw McClellanville Fire District maintains a high level of professional standards, focusing on education, certifications, performance measures and fitness.
-Among other certifications, many full-time personnel are certified medical first responders.
+The Department maintains a high level of professional standards, focusing on education, certifications, performance measures, and fitness.
+Among other certifications, many full-time personnel are certified Emergency Medical Technicians or higher.
 A constant state of readiness is maintained to be fully prepared to respond to various emergencies (firefighting, medical, vehicle extrication, hazardous materials, etc.).
 In 2015, the Insurance Services Office (ISO) gave the Department a rating of 4, acknowledging its professional achievements and therefore saving homeowners thousands of dollars in insurance premiums.

 Q: Why do fire trucks sometimes respond where there is a medical emergency?